 Canadian Defence Minister Harjit Sajjan has been dragging his feet about deploying Canadian peacekeepers to Mali.
-One result, according to the Canadian Press is that Canada lost out on the opportunity of providing the force commander for the 15,000 member UN contingent in Mali.
-So what, I ask?
+One result,

 It’s not like the mission in Mali is accomplishing anything.
 It’s not like sending Canadian soldiers to die in the festering hell hole that is Mali will change anything – except for the families of our soldiers who will die and be grievously wounded there.
 Sixty UN peacekeepers have already died there on this pointless mission.
 There is no peace to keep in Mali and no plan that will produce peace.
 Keep our soldiers home, Minister.